crate/cratedb-guide/docs/integrate/collectd/tutorial-telegraf.md

 ### Build collectd

-collectd is not available per OCI image, so either install standalone, or use these instructions for building an OCI to invoke on Docker or Podman.
+collectd is not available as an OCI image, so either install it standalone, or use these instructions to build an OCI image to run on Docker or Podman.
 Store this file under the name `Dockerfile`, then invoke the command displayed below.